kevinyamauchi/model-runner/README.md

     2) `job_prefix`: Prefix that precedes all results folders and experiment specific files.

-    3) `output_base_dir`: Directory to which all config files and results folders are saved.
+    3) `output_base_dir`: Directory to which all config files and results folders are saved. # TODO: adapt explanation of relevance to runner

     4) `runner`: Path to the file that trains your model.